deepghs/waifuc/docs/source/advanced_guides/customize/index.rst

-How to Get Creative with Development
+How to Customize In Waifuc?
 =============================================

 .. note::